 Prior to beginning data analysis, two data sets were created to capture information of the media's portrayal of survivor's experiences of human trafficking.
 The first includes 19 basic demographic information for the sources and information on the survivor including region, entry age, type of harm/injury, and purpose of trafficking.
 The second contains verbatim excerpts of the testimonials recorded in each article, with 550 survivor excerpts among the 151 survivors.
 Each excerpt ranges from seven to 30 words, depending on the survivor.
-These two data sets were connected by using common ID numbers for the source and the survivor.
+These two data sets were connected by using common ID numbers for the source and the survivor3.

 Three different search engines were used to gather the data: Google, Bing, and Yahoo!, using a standard a list of search terms.
 The list of search terms was derived from consulting the literature and human trafficking scholars and practitioners.
 By contacting these scholars and practitioners, proper search terms were created to find the specific stories that fit the criteria.
 It also allowed for a narrow focus of finding survivor stories.
-For example, individual terms such as "domestic minor sex trafficking," "survivor
+For example, individual terms such as "domestic minor sex trafficking," "survivor stories," and "human exploitation" were searched.
+In addition to typing these terms independently, they were also strung together to create phrases such as "human trafficking survivor stories in Oregon," or "commercial sexual exploitation of children in America" (see Appendix A for the complete list of search terms used).

-&lt;sup>3 The survivor ID and source ID are separate variables because some sources contained more than one survivor's story.
+3 The survivor ID and source ID are separate variables because some sources contained more than one survivor's story.
 Every survivor got a unique number as well as every news story.
 Even if two sources came from the same news outlet (such as CNN or MSNBC), the hyperlink varied, thus the two stories had different number IDs.
 The survivor ID and source ID variables are present in both data sets.